 Our graduate programs in the College of Agriculture and Life Sciences offer opportunities to pursue specialized study, and inspire and motivate students through diverse research methods, transdisciplinary and systems thinking.
 Students are engaged in a variety of approaches to natural and social science study, working toward finding solutions to problems in an ever-changing, complex world.
 You will become problem solvers, innovative thinkers, researchers, and be equipped with the knowledge, skills, and values to make a difference locally to globally.

-An option for the outstanding student with an interest in a graduate degree is the Accelerated Master’s in which students commence study for their master's degree in their senior year and have the potential to obtain a B.S./M.S. in a five-year period.
-Outstanding students interested in various aspects of animal science can pursue both the Master and PhD degrees within the Department.
-Students pursuing the PhD become members of the ANFS (Animal, Nutrition and Food Science) PhD graduate program and conduct their research under the guidance of an ASCI mentor.
+An option for the outstanding student with an interest in a graduate degree in Animal Science is the Accelerated Master’s Program (AMP) in which students commence study for their master's degree in their senior year and have the potential to obtain a B.S./M.S. in a five-year period.
+Accepted AMP students begin work toward their M.S. during their senior year while completing the B.S.
+9 graduate level coursework credits taken in the senior year can count toward both the B.S. and the M.S.

-An interdisciplinary program leading to the Ph.D. degree in Animal, Nutrition and Food Sciences is offered under the direction of the Animal and Veterinary Sciences Department.
-The goal of this program is to provide advanced education and research training in mammalian physiology and endocrinology, mammary gland biology, and basic and applied animal nutrition. , The program provides flexibility necessary for students to gain competence in the area of their choice
+An interdisciplinary program leading to the Ph.D. degree in Animal Biosciences is offered under the direction of a committee composed of program graduate faculty.
+The goal of this interdisciplinary program is to provide advanced education and research training in nutrition, metabolism, lactation, reproduction, genetics, and/or animal health.
+All Ph.D. students will complete a common core of courses as well as specific courses to support their research programs.
+The program provides the flexibility necessary for students to gain competence in the area of their choice.

 Community Development & Applied Economics (M.S.)